 Ljubljana (pronounced as Lube-lee-yah-na) is known as the city with a green soul.
 It is a compact, historic and charming walking city with an eclectic vibe and both Central European and Mediterranean charm.
 Motorized vehicles are not allowed in the inner parts of the city center, which forces residents and tourists to cycle around on dedicated paths.
 It has got to be the most eco-friendly city breaks you can take.

 Since I’m a fan of walking tours, we signed up for a two-hour free walking tour.
 The tour gives you a good sense of the city’s history and culture.
-Ljubljana has several prestigious accolades to its “green” efforts, but what really matters is how all it really feels to soak in the clean, cobbled, colourful and traffic-free vibes of the city center.
+Ljubljana has several prestigious accolades for its “green” efforts, but what really matters is how it really feels to soak in the clean, cobbled, colourful and traffic-free vibes of the city center.
 Simply divine.

 6. Vintgar Gorge